epeli/deck.js/extensions/notes/README.md

 # Speaker notes extension for deck.js

-Just add element with class "note" to your slide elements and contents of it element will be shown only when requested.
+Just add element with class "note" inside your slide elements and contents of it element will be shown only when requested.

 ## Installation